iterative/ldb-resources/documentation/tutorial.md

 ## First look at the data

-If you examine the indexing output carefully, you can already spot one problem with the starter set: test and validation splits do not add together to the total number of new objects, so there is overlap.
-LDB indexes objects by content (hash), so if the same object was indexed twice, it should have both `train` and `val` tags.
+If you examine the indexing output carefully, you can already spot one problem with the starter set: test and validation splits do not add together to the total number of new objects.
+LDB indexes objects by content (hash), so if the same object was provided in training and validation split, it should have both `train` and `val` tags in our workspace.
 We can check for existence of such objects with LIST command:

 ```
 ldb list --tag train --tag val